Yoshiki443/weather_parameters/README.md

   - Dew point temperature at the base level[hPa]
 - formula : str, optional (default="Bolton")
   - Select a formula to calculate saturated water vapor pressure[hPa].
 "Bolton" is default, and "Tetens" and "WMO" are also available.

+- h0 : array_like
+  - Geopotential height at the base level[m].
+This is an optional argument and should be input as keyword argument.
+- h1 : array_like
+  - Geopotential height at the destination level[m].
+This is an optional argument and should be input as keyword argument.

 **Returns :**